s4k1b/Front-End-Developer-s-Guide/js_browser.md

   - The following set of methods provide a more flexible insertions:

     - `node.append(...nodes or string)` - append nodes or strings at the end of node.
-    - `node.prepend(...nodes or string)` - prepend nodes or strings at the begining of node.
+    - `node.prepend(...nodes or string)` - prepend nodes or strings at the beginning of node.
     - `node.before(...nodes or string)` - insert nodes or string before the node.
     - `node.after(...nodes or string)` - insert nodes or string after the node.
     - `node.replaceWith(...nodes or string)` - replace node with the given nodes or string.